 - to identify, mark, and preserve the historical and archaeological sites, treasures, and events relating to the clan, including graves, castles, ancient sites and residences of ancestors as appropriate;

-- to publish a periodic Association newsletter, and other pertinent literature and create communication with the public, industry and governments, to inform and educate the same about the history, culture and traditions of the Fagan Tribes.
+- to create communication with the public, industry and governments, to inform and educate the same about the history, culture and traditions of the Fagan Tribes.

 Article 3 - Officers: